Sargamp16/Selenium_Repo/README.md

 In this repo, you will find some random Java automation code for features like :
 1. Basic form
 2. Drop-down selection,
-3. Get-Data, and
+3. Get-Data,
-4. Navigation, and
+4. Navigation,
-5. Window Handling
+5. Window Handling,
+6. Multiple Window Handle,
+7. Broken_Links Check,
+8. Checkbox Functionality,
+9. Confirmation_Alert,
+10. Iframe,
+11. Simple Alert, and
+12. Prompt Alert

 For any feedback or a little testing chit-chat:
 You can DM me on my LinkedIn profile.